Creating a Self-Signed ECDSA SSL Certificate Using OpenSSL

 openssl req -new -x509 -key private-key.pem -out server.pem -days 730

 The newly created server.pem and private-key.pem are the certificate and the private key, respectively.
-The -param_enc explicit tells openssl to embed the full parameters of the curve in the key, as opposed to just its name.
+The -param_enc explicit option tells OpenSSL to embed the full parameters of the curve in the key, as opposed to just its name.
 This allows clients that are not aware of the specific curve name to work with it, at the cost of slightly increasing the size of the key (and the certificate).

-You can examine the key and the certificate using
+You can examine the key and the certificate using:

 openssl ecparam -in private-key.pem -text -noout